autolab-fi/line-robot-curriculum/Course_lesson_plan_in_detail.md

 ### Controlling Motors
 What are DC motors, how to control them via a driver, concept of PWM.

-1. "Electric Motor" - Basic principles of DC motors.
-Task: move specific trajectory with functions controlling motors.
-2. "Differential drive" - a little about robot's kinematic.
+1. "Differential drive" - a little about robot's kinematic.
 Task: experiment with functions for moving robot forward
+2. "Movement Function" - About writing functions in arduino.
+Task: write function to rotate robot
+3. "Electric Motor" - Basic principles of DC motors.
+Task: move specific to the point on the map using only function for controlling motors

 ### Encoders
 What are encoders, solving the problem of turning to a given angle.
 Studying robot kinematics.